UCL-ARC/condenser-mkdocs/docs/about.md

 [Rancher](https://rancher.com/docs/) is used to provide access to the cluster.

 A tenancy is provided with a namespace to isolate their resources from neighbor tenants on the same cluster.
-Each tenancy is also provided with a network.
+Each tenancy is also provided with an isolated network.
 Resource quotas (CPU, RAM, and data storage) are applied at the tenancy level, rather than to individual users.